Summary & Highlights

 Make The Most of Outdoor Winter Activities As Seniors

-The key to making the most out of the winter experience as a senior is to keep both mind and body active.
-Simply sitting indoors and watching the world go by day after day, as those days get shorter leads to seasonal depression – and can also adversely affect the body.
+Simply sitting indoors and watching the world go by day after day, as those days get shorter, leads to seasonal depression – and can also adversely affect the body.

-If there is a senior in our life make some suggestions – and join in the fun.
+Be proactive and suggest that the seniors in your life join in on your outdoor winter fun.
 You never know what winter wonders the entire family can discover together.